 F Company, 24th Infantry, at Fort Bayard, New Mexico, 1892 (Original Image Courtesy National Archives and Records Administration)

-To view the finding aid for this collection, please contact the Missouri Valley Special Collections at 816-701-3427 or email@example.com.
+The finding aid for this collection is available online at www.kchistory.org.
+For more information about this collection, please contact the Missouri Valley Special Collections at 816-701-3427 or firstname.lastname@example.org.

 The Frank Schubert Buffalo Soldiers Collection